You can now download this article as an app and get an offline map so you can go and see these places yourself.

 This monument was completed in 1958 with the support of students of more than 3,100 schools around Japan and in nine other countries in the name of a girl – Sadako Sasaki, who was exposed to the bombing at the age of two, contracted leukemia ten years later and died.
 She believed that folding a thousand origami cranes would heal her from her illness.
 The statue of an innocent child holding an origami crane is nine meters high.

-The history of Hiroshima city leaves you speechless for a long time…
+The history of Hiroshima city will leave you speechless for a long time…